 Opportunities Exist to Help People Enter Lower-cost Care Settings

 Even among those with a PCP, many respondents (34 percent) report that they also use higher-cost options like emergency rooms for health care services, while fewer (15 percent) say that they chose lower-cost retail health clinics.
-But ERs are enormously costly – the median ER visit costs 40 percent more than what the average American pays in monthly rent.1 This represents an enormous opportunity to encourage patients to access care in lower-cost settings, including MinuteClinic, which is a cost-effective alternative for acute care that can also connect patients to primary and specialty care providers.
+But ERs are enormously costly – the median ER visit costs 40 percent more than what the average American pays in monthly rent.

 A recent Health Affairs Blog post highlighted the value of retail clinics like MinuteClinic.
 They note that these clinics provide quick, affordable access to care and are an underused resource that could help reduce health care costs for patients and communities in the long run.